 Due to a variety of remaining questions surrounding the COBRA subsidies provided under the American Rescue Plan Act of 2021 (ARPA), the Hays Research and Compliance Department has put together the following compilation of frequently asked questions (FAQ).
-The FAQ summarizes the key information in the recently released Department of Labor’s (DOL) FAQ and includes common questions we have seen from clients.
+The FAQ summarizes the key information contained in the recently released Department of Labor’s (DOL) FAQ and includes common questions we have seen from clients.
 While the DOL FAQ focused primarily on providing information to affected employees, many of the common concerns facing employers are highlighted below.
 There remains a significant number of unanswered questions following the release of the DOL’s guidance.
-Until the DOL and IRS provide additional information and clarification, employers are encouraged to work with their legal counsel with respect to determining how the ARPA’s COBRA subsidy provisions apply to their businesses.
+Until additional information and clarification is provided by the DOL and IRS, employers are encouraged to work with their legal counsel with respect to determining how the ARPA’s COBRA subsidy provisions apply to their businesses.

 - Who is eligible for the subsidy?

-a.
-The COBRA premium assistance is available for “assistance eligible individuals (AEIs).”
-An AEI is a COBRA qualified beneficiary who is eligible for COBRA by reason of a qualifying event that is a reduction in hours or an involuntary termination of employment and elects COBRA continuation coverage.
+- The COBRA premium assistance is available for “assistance eligible individuals (AEIs).”
+An AEI is a COBRA qualified beneficiary who is eligible for COBRA by reason of a qualifying event that is a reduction in hours or an involuntary termination of employment, and elects COBRA continuation coverage.

 - Experience a new qualifying event after April 1, 2021 and before September 30, 2021;

 - Previously elected COBRA, whose previous COBRA coverage was discontinued and who are currently in the COBRA coverage period;

 - Are still within their election period, who have not elected COBRA and who are currently in the COBRA coverage period; or